-Climate Caucus is a non-partisan network of 500+ local elected leaders and over 1000 allies, leading the transformation needed for communities to thrive within planetary boundaries.
+Climate Caucus is a non-partisan network of 500+ current and former local elected leaders and over 1000 allies, leading the transformation needed for communities to thrive within planetary boundaries.

 Collectively, we create and implement 21st-century socially-just policies which align with the Intergovernmental Panel on Climate Change ( IPCC), Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services ( IPBES), and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 A meeting place for local elected leaders to connect

 A centralized location for local government climate policy in Canada

 A collective force to advocate at the regional, provincial, territorial, and federal orders of government